thingsboard/thingsboard.github.io/_includes/docs/user-guide/alarm-rules.md

 <b><font size="3">Argument name</font></b>

-Enter a reference name — the identifier you will use in formulas and conditions (e.g., temperature, maxThreshold, deviceEnabled).
+Enter an argument name — the identifier you will use in formulas and conditions (e.g., temperature, maxThreshold, deviceEnabled).

-After configuring the fields, click **Add** to save the argument.
+After configuring the fields, click **Add**.

 {% include images-gallery.html imageCollection="step-3-arguments-4" %}

 <hr>

 ### Step 4.
-Creation conditions
+Trigger conditions

 This step defines the core logic of the alarm rule:
 - **when** the alarm should be created,
 - **which severity** it receives, and
 - **when** the rule is active based on the schedule.

-Click **Add creation condition** and configure the following parameters:
+Click **Add trigger condition** and configure the following parameters:

 {% include images-gallery.html imageCollection="step-4-creation-conditions-1" %}